The Real Special Snowflakes On Campus

 The torch-bearing neo-Nazis shouting “Jews will not replace us” in Charlottesville are just one extreme example.
 Richard Spencer and Coulter are another.
 They add little to the debate at universities and colleges.
 Coulter revels in her ability to insult broadly.
 Spencer believes white people are superior to black people.
 How can I reasonably argue with someone who believes he is innately better?
 It's as intellectually valid as saying, “Kiss my ass.”

 Campuses must resist the rhetorical sleight of hand that claims it is intolerant to disallow intolerant speech, and instead protect the conditions of equal standing and dignity that make for the free exchange of ideas in our communities.
 It is a delicate balance, but one universities and colleges must achieve.
-We must never sanction a callous disregard of callousness.

 Not all conservative speech is hateful speech, and we ought to be able to distinguish the difference.
 Most conservatives aren’t like Yiannopoulos, Spencer and Coulter.
 Such conservatives should, and do, speak on campuses every day.
 But if they hold controversial views, like any speaker of whatever ideological bent, they should expect a passionate response that may take the form of protests.
 And in those cases, students have every right to exercise their freedom of speech.

 Some conservatives want to proselytize without pushback.
 They want to exact judgment without being judged.
-When others reasonably call them racist or sexist or homophobic or greedy, they cry foul.
+When others reasonably call them racist or sexist or homophobic, they clutch their pearls and cry foul.
 One wonders who the real snowflakes in this drama are.